Lee Morgan's wife saved his jazz career and his life. And then she ended it.

 The Shot Heard ‘Round The Jazz World

 On Feb.
-19, 1972, on a cold, snowy Tuesday night, Lee Morgan was playing a show at the popular jazz club called Slugs’ Saloon in the East Village of Manhattan.
+19, 1972, on a cold, snowy Tuesday night, Lee Morgan was playing a show at the popular jazz club Slugs’ Saloon in the East Village of Manhattan.

 Though the specific details of the night haven’t been definitively confirmed, it’s alleged that Johnson was there that night, watching Morgan perform.